LA-MC-ICPMS LaboratoryHome » Faculties of Science » Departments » Geology » Facilities »

 The instrument is housed within the Spectrum Analytical Facility, and has been operational since April 2016, under the care of CIMERA-funded Instrument Scientist Henriette Ueckermann.
 The equipment can be used for the analysis of the isotopic composition of non-gaseous elements in solid samples or purified solutions with a very high precision and accuracy.
 For analyses that cannot be done by laser ablation, it is necessary to isolate the element of interest, and this work needs to be done in a very clean environment; for this aspect, we rely on collaboration with colleagues at the University of the Witwatersrand.

 With this equipment, we can obtain ages of rocks, varying between 3.5 billion and less than 1 million years; to identify the sources of magmatic rocks, such as the Bushveld Complex; to establish the atmospheric conditions on the early Earth; and to find evidence for the earliest life forms on Earth.
-Apart from the obvious geological applications, the equipment will also be used for projects related to the geographical provenance of foods, while forensic and archaeological applications are also a possibility.
+Apart from the obvious geological applications, the equipment is also used for projects related to the health of certain avian species, while forensic and archaeological applications are also a possibility.

 If you are interested in working with this equipment, or just knowing more about it, please contact Prof. Marlina Elburg (firstname.lastname@example.org).